13 Of The Gold Coast’s Best Steak Restaurants In 2026

 $42–78 per steak (average $64)

-Lars is the modern steak and seafood restaurant that called The Oxley home.
+Lars is the modern steak and seafood restaurant that calls The Oxley home.
 With its top tier dishes and hyper-local produce, these are Gold Coast steaks that raise the bar.
 In fact, there are seven steaks on offer and an extra pay-per-100g on-the-bone plates too.
 Each with the option to add mushroom, roasted garlic cream, peppercorn or béarnaise, chimichurri or red wine jus sauce.

 It's where casual dining meets fine dining service, and where the steak truly sings.
 Cooked to your liking and seasoned to perfection, you'd be hard-pressed finding a more popular dry-aged T-bone on the Gold Coast than the beauty at Lars.